chiachunho1997/botnana-book/en-us/javascript-api.md

         p2.run();
     });

-e.g. A program that will first move two axes homem then move to position (30000,40000).
+e.g. A program that will first move two drives home then move them to position (30000,40000).
-//範例：執行時會先雙軸回 Home，再移動到位置 (30000,40000) 的程式：

     var p3 = new botnana.Program("p3");
     var s1 = p3.ethercat.slave(1);